 The German newspaper Bild has brought to light that Russia is building military bases in Sudan.
 This would be a significant increase from the military footprint that it already possess within the state.
 There were reports and video evidence in previous years of Sudanese armed troops being trained by instructors, while not on camera, with Russian accents and speaking the Russian language.

 KJ-1.
-Russia is seeking to take what it has learnt in Syria and extend its influence within Sudan and the East Africa region.
+Russia is seeking to take what it has learnt in Syria and extend its influence within Sudan and the East Africa region using military bases.

 KJ-2.
 Russia is almost certainly planning to take advantage of a power vacuum in East Africa and create its own geopolitical sphere of influence.